How to Replace a Damaged Phone Screen Display

 Reconnect the relevant cables, locking them down where necessary.
 Place the components back in the case with care, checking that there are no cables or screws left over.
 Test the phone to check that it works.

 You should be able to switch the phone on without securing the final screws in order to check functionality.

-If using a video guide, it is advisable to view before you start in order to become familiar with the steps.
+Planning to use a video guide?
+Review it before you start to familiarize yourself with the steps.

 Confident?
 Replacing a mobile phone screen isn’t simple, but it is something that you should certainly consider if the price is right.

-Most of all, don’t walk into such a repair blind; do your device-specific research, get hold of the right tools and surprise yourself!
+Most importantly, don’t walk into performing such a repair without some device-specific research first.
+Video guides are particularly useful; once you’re ready, get hold of the right tools and surprise yourself!

 Here’s another tech problem you can solve yourself with a bit of time and effort: phone display flickering .
 And if you drop your phone into the water , don’t panic, follow these tips to help save it.

 Affiliate Disclosure: By buying the products we recommend, you help keep the site alive.
 Read more.